 "The next tribe to which we are introduced are the Wakwere, who occupy a limited extent of country between the Wazaramo and the Wadoe.
-They are the first representatives of the pure barbarian the traveler meets, when but two days' journey from the sea-coast.
+They are the first representatives of the pure barbarian the traveler meets, when but two day's journey from the sea-coast.
 They are a timid tribe and a very unlikely people to commence an attack upon any body of men for mere plunder's sake.
 They have not a very good reputation among the Arab and Wasawahili traders.
 They are said to be exceedingly dishonest, of which I have not the least doubt.
 They furnished me with good grounds for believing these reports while encamped at Kingaru, Hera and Imbiki.
-The chiefs of the more eastern part of Ukwere profess nominal allegiance to the Dwians and the Mrima.
+The chiefs of the more eastern part of Ukwere profess nominal allegiance to the Dwians of the Mrima.
 They have selected the densest jungles wherein to establish their villages.
 Every entrance into one of their valleys is jealously guarded by strong wooden gates, seldom over four and a half feet high, and so narrow, sometimes, that one must enter sideways.

-"These jungle islets which in particular dot the extent

-of Ukwere, present formidable obstacles to a naked enemy.
-The plants, bushes and young trees which form their natural defence, are generally of the aloetic and thorny species, growing so dense, interlaced one with the other, that the hardiest and most desperate robber would not brave the formidable array of sharp thorns which bristle everywhere.
+"These jungle islets which in particular dot the extent of Ukwere, present formidable obstacles to a naked enemy.
+The plants, bushes and young trees which form their natural defense, are generally of the aloetic and thorny species, growing so dense, interlaced one with the other, that the hardiest and most desperate robber would not brave the formidable array of sharp thorns which bristle everywhere.

-"Some of these jungle islets are infested with banditti, who seldom fail to take advantage of the weakness of a single wayfarer, more especially if he be a Mgwana -a freeman of Zanzibar, as every negro resident of the island of Zanzibar is distinguished by the Washensi natives of the interior.
+"Some of these jungle islets are infested with gangs of banditti, who seldom fail to take advantage of the weakness of a single wayfarer, more especially if he be a Mgwana-a freeman of Zanzibar, as every negro resident of the island of Zanzibar is distinguished by the Washensi natives of the interior.

-"I should estimate the population of Ukwere, allowing about one hundred villages to this territory (which is not more than thirty miles square), at not more than five thousand souls.
+"I should estimate the population of Ukwere, allowing about one hundred villages to this territory (which is not more than thirty miles square, its bounds on the south being the Rufu River, and on the north the River Wiami), at not more than five thousand souls.
 Were all these banded together under the command of one chief, the Wakwere might become a powerful tribe.